Housing and Residential Life

 You are responsible for contacting utility and telephone companies to discontinue services.

-Garbage and trash collection is included in the rental charge.
+Garbage and trash collection is included in the monthly charge.
 Please use the dumpsters located throughout your area for the deposit of all trash and garbage.
 The dumpsters will be emptied weekly by a local sanitation service.
 Recycling bins are also available in all apartment complexes.

 HEALTH AND SOCIAL SERVICES